 The People’s Republic of China has not acceded to the Mine Ban Treaty.

-On 15 December 2018, China voted in favor of United Nations General Assembly (UNGA) Resolution 73/61, calling for the universalization and full implementation of the Mine Ban Treaty, as it has every year since 2005.
+On 12 December 2019, China voted in favor of annual United Nations General Assembly (UNGA) Resolution 74/61, calling for the universalization and full implementation of the Mine Ban Treaty.
+China has voted in favor of the resolution every year since 2005.

 China’s policy toward the Mine Ban Treaty and other humanitarian issues is reviewed by an interministerial committee, the China National Committee of International Humanitarian Law, which meets every two years and is chaired by the vice-premier and includes the foreign ministry among others.

 China is not party to the Convention on Cluster Munitions.
 It is a party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines.